lzell/AIProxySwift/README.md

   tree and select 'Update Package'.

+## How to contribute to the package

+Your additions to AIProxySwift are welcome!
+I like to develop the library while working in an app that depends on it:

+1. Fork the repo
+2. Clone your fork
+3. Open your app in Xcode
+4. Remove AIProxySwift from your app (since this is likely referencing a remote lib)
+5. Go to `File > Add Package Dependencies`, and in the bottom left of that popup there is a button "Add local"
+6. Tap "Add local" and then select the folder where you cloned AIProxySwift on your disk.

+If you do that, then you can modify the source to AIProxySwift right from within your Xcode project for your app.
+Once you're happy with your changes, open a PR here.

 # Example usage

 Along with the snippets below, which you can copy and paste into your Xcode project, we also